Conor Chaplin: Barnsley

-On 19 July 2019 Chaplin joined Barnsley for an undisclosed fee on a four-year deal.
+On 19 July 2019, Chaplin joined Barnsley for an undisclosed fee on a four-year deal.
 He made his debut for the club as a second-half substitute on the opening day of the 2019–20 season, against Fulham.
 Two weeks later, he scored his first goal for Barnsley, scoring in a 2–2 draw with Charlton Athletic.
-He did not score again until 23 November, when he scored in a 2–3 loss against Blackburn Rovers.
-His goal scoring form improved from that point, going on to score 7 goals in his next 7 games, including scoring his first career hat-trick in a 5–3 Barnsley victory over QPR at Oakwell on 14 December.
+He did not score again until 23 November, when he scored in a 3–2 loss against Blackburn Rovers.
+His goal scoring form improved from that point, going on to score seven goals in his next seven games, including scoring his first career hat-trick in a 5–3 Barnsley victory over QPR at Oakwell on 14 December.
 His form earned him the EFL Championship Player of the Month award for December.
 He became a key player during his first season at Barnsley, scoring 13 goals in 47 appearances, with 11 goals coming in the Championship.
 He helped Barnsley to survival on the final day of the season.

 He continued to feature as a key part of Barnsley's first-team during the 2020–21 season.
 He scored his first goal of the season in a 3–0 win against Queens Park Rangers on 27 October.
 Chaplin made 39 appearances in all competitions over the course of the season, including 30 league starts, scoring 4 goals.
 He helped Barnsley turn their fortunes around from the previous season by helping the club qualify for the EFL Championship play-offs following a 5th placed league finish.

 Ipswich Town

 On 27 July 2021, Chaplin joined Ipswich Town, on a three-year deal for an officially undisclosed fee, understood to be in the region of £750,000.
 He made his debut for Ipswich on the opening day of the 2021–22 season in a 2–2 home draw with Morecambe at Portman Road.
-He scored his first goal for the club on 25 September, netting a 90th minute equalizer in a 1–1 home draw with Sheffield Wednesday.
+He scored his first goal for the club on 25 September, netting a 90th-minute equalizer in a 1–1 home draw with Sheffield Wednesday.

+At the end of the 22/23 League One season, Chaplin would be awarded the Sky Bet League One Golden Boot jointly with Peterborough striker Jonson Clarke-Harris scoring 26 league goals which helped Ipswich achieve a 2nd-place finish and promotion to the Championship.
+Chaplin would also be included in the League One Team of the Season and awarded the Ipswich Town Player of the Season.

+In June 2023, Chaplin signed a new three-year contract at the club, stating "there is nowhere else I would rather be".